By Anthony Caruso III | Publisher

-The NCAA put in a new rule this season that allows players to play in four games this season, while maintaining their redshirt eligibility.
-In order for this to happen, it would be allowed to play in three more games to keep his redshirt eligibility.
+The NCAA put in a new rule this season that allows players to play in four games this season while maintaining their redshirt eligibility.
+In order for this to happen, he would be allowed to play in three more games to keep his redshirt eligibility.

 Hurts, though, is expected to graduate from Alabama in December.
 That would make him eligible to transfer to any FBS school, including an SEC school, including to rival, Auburn Tigers, next season without sitting out a season.

 With Hurts taking the redshirt option, if everything happens, according to plan, Mac Jones, the three-star 2017 signee, will back up Tagovailoa today as the Crimson Tide are expected to role over the Arkansas State Red Wolves.

 Against the Cardinals, he went 5 of 9 for 70 yards in backup action.